 He is consistently recognized as a leading lawyer for corporate/M&A and private equity by Chambers USA, a referral guide to leading lawyers in the United States.
 In a recent edition of Chambers, Mr. Lawlor was cited as “a super tough negotiator and a quick thinker—a lawyer you would follow to any corner of the States.”
-In addition, he is regularly listed for mergers and acquisitions and capital markets by The Legal 500 (USA), which has described him as “a great negotiator” who is “adept at finding pragmatic solutions.”
+In addition, he is regularly listed for mergers and acquisitions and capital markets by The Legal 500 (USA), which has described him as “a great negotiator” who is “adept at finding pragmatic solutions” and highlighted Dechert’s role as counsel to Crown Holdings on its US$1.64 billion acquisition of Mivisa Envases, a transaction led by Mr. Lawlor.
 Relentless client focused, Mr. Lawlor has also been recognized as a leader for client service excellence in The BTI Client Service All-Star Team for Law Firms 2011.

-- $5.6 billion acquisition, several multi-billion dollar debt restructurings, and a $750 million divestiture by Crown Holdings, Inc. and numerous other significant domestic and international transactions
+- US$5.6 billion and US$1.6 billion acquisitions, several multi-billion dollar debt restructurings, and a US$750 million divestiture by Crown Holdings, Inc. and numerous other significant domestic and international transactions

 - Numerous capital markets and M&A transactions for Amkor Technology, Inc.

-- $1 billion divestiture and a $460 million tender offer by Rohm and Haas, and several transactions for its affiliate The Dow Chemical Company
+- US$1 billion divestiture and a US$460 million tender offer by Rohm and Haas, and several transactions for its affiliate The Dow Chemical Company

-- $170 million tender offer and other significant M&A transactions for Siemens AG
+- US$170 million tender offer and other significant M&A transactions for Siemens AG

-- $1 billion tender offer by Dyckerhoff AG
+- US$1 billion tender offer by Dyckerhoff AG

-- $550 million IPO and debt placement by Constar International, Inc.
+- US$550 million IPO and debt placement by Constar International, Inc.

-- $255 million acquisition and a $352 million acquisition by Israel Chemicals Ltd.
+- US$255 million acquisition and a US$352 million acquisition by Israel Chemicals Ltd.

 - Trian Fund Management, L.P. proxy contest to successfully elect directors of HJ Heinz

-- $650 million leveraged recapitalization and a $270 million tender offer by companies associated with the private equity sponsor Bruckmann Rosser & Sherrill
+- US$650 million leveraged recapitalization and a US$270 million tender offer by companies associated with the private equity sponsor Bruckmann Rosser & Sherrill

 Stanford Law School, J.D., 1980